jmacost5/cpp-528-fall-2021-group-01/README.md

 - Creating Meta-Data Table : Each file has redundant meta-data in it.
 We can eliminate it to make merges easier, and we can combine all of the meta-data (county and census tract information) into a single file for convenience.

+- You can find more about [Data Steps Requierd](https://watts-college.github.io/cpp-528-fall-2021/labs/PROJECT-DATA-STEPS.html)

 ## Context